vijaysamanuriWM/hyscale-json-schema/docs/hyscale-spec-reference.md

 The following fields of service spec can be overridden or additionally specified (merged) in a profile file:

-**props, secrets, replicas, resource-limits, size of volumes **and** agents**
+**props, secrets, replicas, resource-limits, size of volumes.

 _(overrides if same keyname)_

 ```
 Future versions may support:
-	Disabling of agents or healthChecks using an additional field in the relevant section such as:
+	Disabling of healthChecks using an additional field in the relevant section such as:
 $disable: true
 ```